Reliability and validity of research

-Validity refers to test which researchers mainly design for measuring things in an accurate manner.
+Validity refers to tests that researchers mainly design for accurately measuring things.

 For example: if someone perceives that the length of the index finger represents the self–esteem.
 In case you try to measure self-esteem by measuring the length of your finger using a ruler.
 Such types of measures could have high test reliability and internal consistency.